Rouselos/responsive-content/README.md

 history state to be updated with the link's href URL, ensuring correct back/forward button behaviour.
 Pjax also caches DOM fragments, so that post-Ajax page state is maintained when navigating the history.

-NOTE: the latter only applies to browsers that support `history.pushState`.
+NOTE: the latter paragraph only applies to browsers that support `history.pushState`.
 IE9 does not, for example.
 In this case the fallback behaviour is to always load the entire page as normal including default content, followed by device-tailored content via Ajax if the window width exceeds the first (non zero) breakpoint.